andrewdwallo/filament-companies/UPGRADE.md

 #### Dependency Versions

-You should upgrade your `andrewdwallo/filament-companies` dependency to `^4.0` within your application's `composer.json` file.
+You should first make sure you follow the [Laravel 11 Upgrade Guide](https://laravel.com/docs/11.x/upgrade) and then upgrade your `andrewdwallo/filament-companies` dependency to `^4.0` within your application's `composer.json` file.
 Then, run the `composer update` command:

     composer update